amyhupe/amyhupe.co.uk/src/articles/2024-07-10-silver-bullets.md

 I meditated and did yoga and I re-read The Power of Now and I tried to be present and failed.

+I thought about how small my problems were compared with all of the enormous problems in the world today and I felt guilty and remained depressed.

 And at the end of all of it, I’m still no closer to the answer.

 Socrates said that a wise man knows that he knows nothing, and I’m afraid he might have been right.